The Methods Section: A thorough look with Examples

 Key Components of a Strong Methods Section

-A robust methods section typically comprises the following components, although their specific order and emphasis might vary depending on the research design:
+A dependable methods section typically comprises the following components, although their specific order and emphasis might vary depending on the research design:

 -